Defending Wire Fraud

 An individual convicted of wire fraud could also face a fine up to $250,000, while an organization could face a $500,000 fine.
 If the offense was committed in relation to a national disaster or impacting a financial institution, the potential fine rises to $1,000,000.

 In sentencing a defendant for wire fraud, the judge may refer to the Federal Sentencing Guidelines.
-The guidelines set forth a uniform sentencing policy for conviction of federal felony or Class A misdemeanor offenses.
+The guidelines set forth a uniform sentencing policy for conviction of federal felony or Class A misdemeanour offenses.
 While once mandatory, the guidelines are now optional after the Supreme Court ruled in United States v.
 Booker that mandatory sentencing rules violated the Sixth Amendment right to a trial by jury.

 The guidelines set a base level for each offense, then add or subtract offense levels depending upon aggravating or mitigating circumstances.
 Section 2B1.1 generally applies to wire fraud offenses unless corruption of public officials was involved.
 According to this section, offense levels are added (and more serious penalties imposed) for wire fraud offenses involving 10 or more victims, or involving more than $5,000 in losses.
 The offense level and the defendant’s criminal record ultimately determine the recommended sentence based on the guidelines, although a judge is free to deviate.